 When the HIGH-level setting is selected, the heater will provide a boosted heat level during the initial stages of operation.
 Then, the heat output will drop to the normal HIGH-level.
-If the HIGH-level setting is selected, the system will automatically switch to LOW-level after a maximum of 60 minutes of continuous operation.
+If the HIGH-level setting is selected, the system will automatically switch to LOW-level after approximately 60 minutes of continuous operation.
 At that time, the display will change from HIGH to LOW, indicating the change.
-The LOW-level setting will turn OFF automatically after a maximum of 45 minutes.
+The LOW-level setting will turn OFF automatically after approximately 45 minutes.